ajg7/leetcode-interviewbit-codekatas-solutions/C#_Easies/trees.md

 ### Brief Explanation

-    In preorder traversal, first you visit the node, then its left and then its right child.
+    In preorder traversal, first you visit the root node, then its left and then its right child.
     We first check the top node, then recursively move to the left, check it out then move the left Check it out, then go back up and check the previous right node, check it, then back up so on and so forth